ietf-wg-cellar/matroska-specification/codec/av1.md

 The Block timestamp is [PresentationTime] {TU time translated to ns then to Track ticks}.
 Some Temporal Units may contain multiple frames to be decoded but only one is presented (when scalability is not used).
 /The timing_info_present_flag in the Sequence Header (in the configOBUs field or in the associated samples) SHOULD be set to 0.
 If set to 1, the timing_info structure of the Sequence Header, the frame_presentation_delay and buffer_removal_delay fields of the Frame Headers, if present, SHALL be ignored for the purpose of timed processing of the ISOBMFF file./

-{The AV1 bitstream MUST be in [Annex B] format which is more suitable for 8-bits alignment.}

 {Switch frame ?}
 {Golden frame ?}